EvanMisshula/residentSurvey/README.md

 ![img](images/url.png)

-Make sure the protocol is set to https.
-The others require you to set up ssh keys which are worth a whole tutorial to themselves.
+Make sure the protocol is set to ssh.
+This way you can use the key that you already set up.
 Now that you know what you are looking for.
 Copy it to the clipboard by left-clicking the button.
-You clone it by typing:
+You clone it by
+typing:

-    git clone https@github.com:<your_github_username>/gitTutorial2.git
+    git clone https@github.com:<your_github_username>/residentSurvey.git

 Now you have your own copy of the repo both on your machine and in your github account.
-If you want to work with the files in the `gitTutorial2` directory, you should change into that directory.
+If you want to work with the files in the `residentSurveys` directory, you should change into that directory.
 To do this you should type:

-    cd gitTutorial2
+    cd residentSurveys

 In an text editor, you can look at any of the files.
 You can also list the files by typing either `ls` or `dir` depending on your operating system.

-# Master vs. branch<a id="sec-9" name="sec-9"></a>
+# Master vs. branch<a id="orgheadline18"></a>

 You actually have a copy of the master on your machine.
 When you add something for the first time, you should not add to the master you should make changes to